KushviewBrian/whiteswan/README.md

-# White Swan Barber Shop Static Site
+# White Swan Barber Shop — Professional Static Site

-Deploy this folder to GitHub Pages.
+Deploy to GitHub Pages: push to a repo → Settings → Pages → Deploy from main (root).
+Update sitemap/robots with your final URL.
+Swap placeholder SVGs in assets/img for real photos.